“I don’t need to wear a seatbelt; I trust in God!”

 Now, suppose some first-century Christian looked around at his fellow Christians, who were fleeing for safer regions during that time, and decided to implore his brethren not to give in to fear by fleeing, but to stand their ground and have faith that God would protect them.
 Would his description of faith be accurate?

 It would not.
 Though he may feel that he is leaning upon God for aid, he is in fact harboring unbelief in his heart.
 If he truly trusted in Christ, he would comply with Christ’s instructions.
-Instead of relying upon his own faulty judgment (or wishful thinking), he would accept the fact that Christ had already provided the means of his protection — “flee to the mountains” — if only he truly believed that was so.
+Instead of relying upon his own faulty judgment (or wishful thinking), he would accept the fact that Christ had already provided the means of his protection — “flee to the mountains” — if only he truly believed that.

 By the same token, those who believe they can live the way they want to live, without obeying the gospel, and simply have “faith” that God will save them ultimately, are deluding their own hearts (Heb.
 5.8-9; 1 Pt.
 1.22-23).
 In ignoring God’s instructions, they are adopting disbelief in God, however much their hearts tell them otherwise (cf. Jn.
 3.36, ESV).